There’s no doubt that the economic fallout of coronavirus has left many people feeling uncertain about their future when it comes to finances.

 These suburbs tend to have an inadequate level of infrastructure, which lowers their appeal to renters and buyers alike.

 While many of these regions and suburbs have been aggressively marketed as growth corridors in the past few years, they severely lack many other crucial criteria that need to exist to make them “investment-grade”.

-Presence of these crucial factors will ensure that your property assets are in-demand in the short-term due to the foundation under demand, which translates to lower vacancy rates and they will remain strong performers in the long-term – as there will be less volatility in prices during uncertain times, and a faster bounce-back or recovery, and most importantly, more sustainable long-term growth.
+The presence of these crucial factors will ensure that your property assets are in-demand in the short-term due to the foundation under demand, which translates to lower vacancy rates and they will remain strong performers in the long term – as there will be less volatility in prices during uncertain times, and a faster bounce-back or recovery, and most importantly, more sustainable long-term growth.